benkitzelman/sinatra-backbone-bootstrap/README.md

 sinonjs has been included for mocking / stubbing / spying as well as jasmine-jquery.

-Sinatra Assetpack handles coffeescript compilation on the fly, and in production, takes care of minification / uglification of js and coffeescript into 2 discrete files - vendor.js and application.js
+Sinatra AssetSnack handles Coffeescript and SASS compilation on the fly